 Set Up The Moving Averages

 The first thing a trader needs to do is to set up their trend indicators.
 In order to locate the trends on the forex market you should first set up some moving averages.
-These simple trend indicators are not complicated to set up or interpret.
+These free forex indicators are not complicated to set up or interpret.
 These are some basic exponential moving averages with two colors, green for the 5 period and red for the 12 period.
 You can set up these trend indicators up on almost any forex charting platform.
 Some of the images you see in this article will show you how the trend indicators look on a Metatrader platform.
 The trend indicators can be set up on any group of pairs you wish, including the 28 pairs comprised of the eight major currencies we follow on a day to day basis.
 The eight major currencies are the USD, CAD, EUR, CHF, GBP, JPY, AUD and NZD.

 Locate the Trend